 Contact form of Black Tomato, using a badly readable web font.*

 So what should you consider when choosing a font for your content?
 Of course you can differentiate between headlines and actual content.
 Headlines should be easy to scan, but usually they are not very long.
 So you can go for a more creative font here.
-Just make sure to use both capitals and lowercase letters, as this difference in letter height makes scanning more easily.
+Just make sure to use both capitals and lowercase letters, as this difference in letter height makes scanning easier.

 For longer texts, you should use clear sans-serif fonts.
 While serifs help the readability in printed media, because they supports the reading flow, it does just the opposite on the Web.
 On screen, the little serifs easily blur together, making it more difficult to read the text. standard serif fonts that are easily readable on screen are for example: Arial, Helvetica, Trebuchet, Lucida Sans, and Verdana.
 Verdana has actually been designed specifically for the Web.